Sign in to continue

 What is a TIFF file: bottom line

-As digital imaging continues to advance, TIFF images' strengths in preserving high-quality images without loss of data will likely keep them relevant in professional and archival settings.
+As digital imaging continues to advance, TIFF images' strengths in preserving high-quality pictures without loss of data will likely keep them relevant in professional and archival settings.

-This format is perfect for graphic designers, however, not always easy to share with colleagues and friends given the large file size.
+This format is perfect for graphic designers; however, it is not always easy to share with colleagues and friends, given the large file size.
 To make the process easier, convert TIFF to PDF and forget about problems with sending your portfolio to others.

 Learn about other formats:

-Further you knowledge about other image and document formats and see how you can utilize them for enhancing your workflow.
+Further your knowledge about other image and document formats and see how you can utilize them for enhancing your workflow.

 Other helpful articles: